Skip to content

 • Up to 600 points available for additional factors.

-Under the 2022-2024 Canada Immigration Levels Plan, the number of new permanent residents admitted through Express Entry over the coming years will increase year-over-year, from around 56,000 in 2022, to 76,750 in 2023, and 111,500 in 2024.
-The Comprehensive Ranking System is the mechanism used by Canada’s immigration authorities to decided which candidates will be invited to apply.
+Under the 2024-2026 Canada Immigration Levels Plan, the number of new permanent residents admitted through Express Entry over the coming years will increase year-over-year, from around 90,000 in 2024, to 110,770 in 2025.
+The Comprehensive Ranking System is the mechanism used by Canada’s immigration authorities to decided which skilled workers will be invited to apply for Canada immigration.

 Find out your CRS score and more

-Your CRS score may only be awarded after you enter the Express Entry pool — and you can only enter the pool if you’re eligible for at least one of the federal economic immigration programs managed under Express Entry.
+Your CRS score (sometimes referred to as an Express Entry score) may only be awarded after you enter the Express Entry pool — and you can only enter the pool if you’re eligible for at least one of the federal economic immigration programs managed under Express Entry.

 The Moving2Canada Express Entry CRS Calculator lets you check your eligibility for Express Entry and potential CRS points total at the same time, without you handing over personal contact information.
 No other Express Entry Calculator lets you do all of this.